 where yyyy is the name by which the required remote transaction is known on the remote system, and zzzzzz... is the initial input to that transaction.
-Subsequently, the remote transaction can be used as if it had been defined locally and invoked in the ordinary way.
+Subsequently, the remote transaction can be used as if it had been defined locally and called in the ordinary way.
 All further input is directed to the remote system until the operator terminates the routing session by entering CANCEL.

-In secure systems, operators are normally required to sign on before they can invoke transactions.
-The first transaction that is invoked in a routing session is therefore usually the signon transaction CESN; that is, the operator signs on to the remote system.
+In secure systems, operators are typically required to sign on before they can start transactions.
+The first transaction that is called in a routing session is therefore usually the sign-on transaction CESN; that is, the operator signs on to the remote system.

-Although the routing transaction is implemented as a pseudoconversational transaction, the terminal from which it is invoked is held by CICS until the routing session is terminated.
+Although the routing transaction is implemented as a pseudoconversational transaction, the terminal from which it is called is held by CICS until the routing session ends.
 Any ATI requests that name the terminal are therefore queued until the CANCEL command is issued.

-The CRTE facility is particularly useful for invoking the master terminal transaction, CEMT, on a particular remote system.
-It avoids the necessity of installing a definition of the remote CEMT in the local system.
+The CRTE facility is particularly useful for starting the master terminal transaction, CEMT, on a particular remote system.
+It avoids installing a definition of the remote CEMT in the local system.
 CRTE is also useful for testing remote transactions before final installation.